Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Part-III

-First, we will prepare the myClass2 (Version 2 of myClass1) Class Module, then an intermediate Class Module to move the Class_Init Subroutine in it then create a new Demo Form.
+First, we will prepare the myClass2 (Version 2 of myClass1) Class Module, then an intermediate Class Module to move the Class_Init Subroutine into it, and then create a new Demo Form.
 Creating separate Class Modules and Forms will be helpful to go back to check the earlier methods and to understand where the change took place.

 Create a New Class Module with the name myClass2.